-And here's the question that brings things into perspective: How to use cmd to format USB?
-Why do people format the flash disk for?
+Here're the questions that bring things into perspective: What do people format the flash disk for?
+How to use cmd to format USB?
 How to recover formatted files from USB using CMD?
 This article gives you clear guidance on the questions above.
 Scroll down and read more!

+Now that you have knowledge about the reasons for formatting USB, it's time to know how to format USB using CMD.
 Among all the methods to format a USB drive, cmd format usb must be the most efficient and geek one, not to say it's super reliable performance.
-It is the best pratice to format flash drive like a pro.
-Carefully follow the steps and notice the cmd usb format command below. ↓
+It is the best practice to format flash drive like a pro.
+Carefully follow the steps and notice the cmd USB format command below.